1306 PR.01 Cost Sharing

-For additional assistance in converting % effort to person months or the reverse, please refer to Guide 1316 GD.01 Effort Percent/Calendar Month Conversion Tables.
+For assistance in converting % effort to person months or the reverse, please refer to Guide 1316 GD.01 Effort Percent/Calendar Month Conversion Tables.

-Cost sharing should not be included in federal proposals unless specifically required in the notice of funding opportunity.
-Any cost sharing included in the application should be identified in the budget.
+Cost sharing should not be included in proposals unless specifically required in the notice of funding opportunity.
+Any cost sharing included in the application should be identified in the budget and budget justification.

 When a sponsored project proposal includes mandatory, voluntary committed cost sharing, or in-kind/matching, the Principal Investigator (PI), business office, or business support unit personnel must complete Form 1306 FR.01 Cost Sharing Approval Request, indicating a Yale fund number.

 The Cost Sharing Approval Request Form must reflect the signatures of the department chair, business administrator and appropriate University official signifying that funds are available in the specified funding source and approved for the purposes requested.